 News & Story Ideas

 Transformational business consultant and indigenous author Dr. Anita Sanchez says it’s time to put down our smart phones and truly connect with each other.
 “We do not need more information,” she says.
 “What we’re hurting for is wisdom.”
-Anita shares the wisdom of the Elders in her new book, “The Four Sacred Gifts: Indigenous Wisdom for Modern Times.”
+Anita shares the wisdom of the Elders in her bestselling book, “The Four Sacred Gifts: Indigenous Wisdom for Modern Times.”

 Does your company culture feel stuck and uninspired?
 Are working relationships strained?
 Is productivity less than ideal?
 Author and transformational business consultant Dr. Anita Sanchez invites companies to imagine what it would look like if everything were great.
 This process of “dreaming” can create just the shift your business needs to succeed.

 The gift of unity supports our ability to be in right relation and connection with all beings.
 Unity means oneness; everything is connected to everything else.
 When we work with any one part of the circle, the whole circle is affected.
-Transformational leadership consultant and author Dr. Anita Sanchez shares the wisdom of the world’s Elders from her new book, “The Four Sacred Gifts.”
+Transformational leadership consultant and author Dr. Anita Sanchez shares the wisdom of the world’s Elders from her book, “The Four Sacred Gifts.”

 Native Americans are only about 2% of the total population of the United States, but that 2% holds wisdom about how to survive genocide, how to survive your land being taken and how to survive institutions that are in place to hold you down.
 Theirs is a story of resilience in the face of overwhelming adversity.
-Aztec Mexican-American author and speaker Dr. Anita Sanchez talks about changing the Native American story to one of empowerment and connection.
+Nahua (Aztec) and Mexican-American author and speaker Dr. Anita Sanchez talks about changing the Native American story to one of empowerment and connection.